Thurible: Byzantine Rite

-The Eastern Orthodox Church and the Byzantine Rite Eastern Catholic Churches make frequent use of incense, not only at the Divine Liturgy (Eucharist), but also at Vespers, Matins and a number of other occasional services (see Euchologion).
+The Eastern Orthodox Church, as well as the Byzantine Rite Eastern Catholic Churches and Eastern Lutheran Churches, make frequent use of incense, not only at the Divine Liturgy (Eucharist), but also at Vespers, Matins and a number of other occasional services (see Euchologion).
 During funeral services and memorial services (Panikhida), the censer is swung almost continuously.

 Incense is understood as symbolizing the sanctifying grace of the Holy Spirit and the prayers of the Saints rising to heaven.
 Incense is offered by the priest or deacon during the services.
-In some traditions, the ecclesiarch (sacristan) and his assistant (paraecclesiarch) will perform the censing at specific moments of the service.
+In some traditions, the ecclesiarch (sacristan) and his assistant (paraecclesiarch) performs the censing at specific moments of the service.